GoOz/Niepce/README.md

 ## Demo

+You can take a look at the [demo website](https://gooz.github.io/Niepce/) to see a dummy example or you can look at my own [portfolio](https://gooz.photography/) which is using Niepce.
-Currently used on my own [portfolio](https://gooz.photography/) but this tool comes with several example pages so you can quickly serve locally and see it in action if you want to start playing with it immediately.
+Niepce comes with several example pages so you can as well quickly serve locally and see it in action if you want to start playing with it immediately.

 _NB: Note that most of example pictures are from Unsplash.com and are credited in their own page._